Every business is different. We tailor our process to meet the objectives of our clients and their businesses success.

 We endeavor to create the perfect combination of leadership and process that will lead to multiple ideal buyers.
 By maximizing competition resulting from a highly coordinated and synchronized campaign, we ensure a successful closing.
 Our process is conducted with the utmost confidentiality and minimal disruption to your day-to-day operations.

 Ultimately, our success is measured by our results – and your satisfaction.
-With nearly 75 years of combined healthcare and M&A experience, the professionals of Mertz Taggart have successfully represented nearly 100 satisfied healthcare business owners.
+With nearly 75 years of combined healthcare and M&A experience, the professionals of Mertz Taggart have successfully represented over 100 satisfied healthcare business owners.

 The Mertz Taggart process follows five basic steps: